alsalafiyyah/alsalafiyyah.github.io/_posts/2019/2019-09-01-touching-one-penis-invalidates-wudu.md

 layout: post
 publisher: alsalafiyyah@icloud.com
 title: "Touching one's penis invalidates Wudu'"
+date: 2019-09-01
 hijri: Muharram 02, 1441 AH
-source: "Fatawa Al-lajnah Al-Da'imah of KSA no. 6990-2"
+source: "Fatawa Al-lajnah Al-Da'imah of KSA no. 6990 question no. 2"
-chapter: "Nullifications of Wudu' (Ablution)"
-lang: en
 category: [taharah, ablution, hadiths, mawdu-daif]
-note: true
 excerpt: "Hadith that indicates that if someone touches his penis he must perform Wudu’.
 The basic ruling is that the imperative in these Hadith denotes obligation or duty."
+author: "Permanent Committee of KSA"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz